Thinkwise/docs/docs/sf/process_flows.md

 ### Delete record

-This process action remains unchanged, but receives an output parameter including a status code.
+This process action remains unchanged but receives an output parameter including a status code.

 | Output parameters |                                                                                                                                                                                                                                                                                                     |
 | ----------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |